 Law, Philosophy, Political Science

-When I came down for an orientation, the campus caught my eye instantly – the lakes are beautiful, everything is close together, the Uni itself is away from the bustling city, and the campus has its own student vibe.
+"When I came down to Open Day, the campus caught my eye instantly – the lakes are beautiful, everything is close together and the University is away from the bustling city."